ITU-BDSA23-GROUP15/Chirp/docs/report.md

 The SlowMo value can be adjusted to your liking, to slow down or speed up the test suite, to make it easier to follow what is happening.

 The UI/E2E-test that this test suite contains, tests the overall functionality of our program along with the UI elements and the navigation between the URLs.

+**Note**: This will not work if you have not specified Azure Tenant and Client ID coupled to the app registration.
+These are secrets and are therefore not shared.

 # Ethics